The Curriculum

 All children enjoy learning with our ‘topic based’ approach which discreetly encompasses many areas of the curriculum.
 English and mathematics are however timetabled daily to ensure a continuity of progress.

-From Reception, every child will read daily to the class teacher or teaching assistant, and, will select a reading book of a similar level to bring home to share with an adult every day.
+In Reception and Year 1, we aim to enable every child to read daily to the class teacher or teaching assistant, and, will send the reading book home to share with an adult every day.
 In this way we hope to engender not only proficient readers but a love of reading.
+From Year 2, when the mechanics of reading are in place, the children read at least three times a week, and more if needed.

-The Pre-Prep has its own music practise room used by pupils and peripatetic teachers.
-All of Year Two pupils learn to read music and to play the recorder within the curriculum but many pupils from Reception to Year Two chose to learn to play a musical instrument.
-Due to the thriving Prep School Music Department, children have a wide choice of instruments available to them including drums, violin, guitar and piano.
+All of Year Three pupils choose to play the ukulele within the curriculum but many pupils from Reception to Year Three chose to learn to play a musical instrument with our dedicated music tutor.
+Due to the thriving Prep School Music Department, children have a wide choice of instruments available to them including drums, strings, guitar and piano.

 Drama and having the confidence to speak in front of an audience is a skill for life and to this end children are encouraged to participate in assemblies, concerts and of course the Christmas production.
 Parents, grandparents and friends are all invited to many of these occasions.